barc/backbone.giraffe/src/docs/menuExample.md

 # Menu Example

-This advanced example demonstrates how you can use Giraffe's features to build a route-powered menu with cached content views that save their scroll position.
+This advanced example demonstrates how you can use __Giraffe__'s features to build a route-powered menu with cached content views that save their scroll position.

 ```js